SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 {{/inline}}
 ```

-Then the `Demo2` component will use the `.hbs` file of the `Demo` component, however with its own versio of its partials.
+Then the `Demo2` component will use the `.hbs` file of the `Demo` component, however with its own version of its partials.